 We believe staying connected is an important benefit of the Leadership Charlotte experience.
 We strive to provide opportunities to keep our alumni connected to one another and to our community.
 Alumni: Use the log-in to the right to access news and information just for you, such as:

 Call the office at 704.688.2888 or email us at firstname.lastname@example.org if you need help with your alumni log-in.

-Leadership Charlotte Class: 26
+Leadership Charlotte (LC) Class: LC35

-Favorite nonprofit organization in Charlotte.
+Favorite nonprofit or community organization in Charlotte and why:

 Second Harvest Food Bank of Metrolina.
 The passion with which Second Harvest serves this community is unparalleled.
 I am always amazed at how efficiently Second Harvest can meet its mission, how passionately it can use its volunteers, and how far it can stretch the funds that it receives.